javisar/ONI-Modloader/README.md

 * SculptureFlippable: Makes the sculpture flippable so it can stare at Duplicants from both sides
 * WaterPurifierOutputTemp: Output water and sand are no longer set to 40 degrees Celsius instead the same as input temperature.

-* IgnoreMaxPressure: Electrolyzer's ignore max pressure
-* MainMenuResumeGame: Let's the player know if last save was a Manual or Auto Save
-* MaxAttributes: Changes the attribute multiplier so Duplicants are faster than The Flash
-* SculptureFlippable: Makes the sculpture flippable so it can stare at Duplicants from both sides
-* WaterPurifier: Output water and sand are no longer set to 40 degrees Celsius but the same as input temperature.

 Original Mods:
 * AlternateOrdersMod: The Fabricators and Refineries will alternate between infinity orders.
 * CameraControllerMod: Enable further zoom-outs in play and dev mode (taken from Onion patcher).